Rate Limits

 As it is, whenever a record is created in either Sales or Agreements, an automation will create a record in the other table, and activate an automation that creates a record back in the original table.
 Because of this logical error, this sequence will never end on its own.

 Infinite loops and circular recursion may hurt user experience as it tends to be resource draining and change data indefinitely.
-Depending on the nature of the recursion, Jestor may automatically block these automation sequences from continuing.
+Depending on the nature of the recursion, Jestor may automatically block these automation sequences from continuing and disabling the automations that originated them.

 Recursiveness counts towards your rate limits